dalesgit/zettelkasten/advent_4-sermon.md

 [[advent_4_draft_1]]

 ## Psalm 77 (Dec.
 14 Northumbria)
+> *Huge things God does* and yet afterwards we look and there is nothing.

-Mighty acts of God and yet no tracks are left
+> Mighty acts of God and yet no tracks are left

 14 You are the God who works wonders;
     you have demonstrated your strength among all peoples.